Interim Dean: Shelli Holt-Macey

 - pass a physical examination,

-- be certified in Basic Cardiac Life Support (healthcare provider) and Basic First Aid,
+- be certified in Basic Cardiac Life Support (healthcare provider with live component) and Basic First Aid,

-- have a criminal background check complete and clear, per site requirements, by an approved provider; and
+- have criminal background checks complete and clear, per site requirements, by an approved provider; and

-- complete and clear other site-specific requirements, such as FBI fingerprint check, PA child abuse background check, drug screen etc.
+- complete and clear other site-specific requirements, such as FBI fingerprint check, PA child abuse background check, drug screen, TB testing, etc.

 These criteria are fully described throughout the curriculum, including deadlines and ramifications of non-compliance.

 The Introductory Pharmacy Practice Experience (IPPE) consists of a number of different experiences.
 During the summer following successful completion of the P-1 year, students will complete a 2-week (80 hours) Introductory Pharmacy Practice Experience (IPPE I).
 The second professional year (the P-2 year) includes 40 hours of IPPE II during the fall and/or spring semester.
 In addition, students will complete a 2-week (80 hours) IPPE III during the summer after the P-2 year.
-In the third professional year (P-3) of the professional program, the curriculum includes a two-semester course in service learning (longitudinal care), and 24 hours of IPPE IV (Clinical Telepharmacy).
+In the third professional year (P-3) of the professional program, the curriculum includes 80 hours of IPPE IV (Clinical Telepharmacy).
 IPPE V is a self-directed IPPE and consists of 20 hours of independent pharmacy-related, service-oriented learning earned during the P1 through P3 years.
 IPPE's occur at practice sites and in the community in locations not on campus.

 The Advanced Pharmacy Practice Experience (APPE) occurs during the fourth professional year (the P-4 year) of the professional program.
 Each student will be assigned to 7 rotations (5-6 weeks each) comprising a total of 1440 hours, some of which may be at some distance from the Wilkes-Barre area.
 As much as possible, The School of Pharmacy will assist in locating safe, affordable housing for APPEs.
 Since patient care is a continuous activity, some experiences may be conducted outside of regular school/business hours.
 Note also that APPE start and end dates do not adhere to the regular university calendar.
 The student is responsible for paying all transportation, site requirement, and housing costs for all experiential components of the curriculum, except where noted.

 Graduation, Degree and Licensure Requirements